 Simon Hanslmayr – Neural Oscillations in Human Memory and Attention

 Thoughts, feelings, or a face we attend to are produced by orchestrated neural firing patterns in distributed brain networks.
 Precise timing of this neural activity is required in order to represent information in brain networks and to form lasting memories.
 Neural oscillations, which are ubiquitous in the human brain, establish such precise timing, which is why I chose to investigate oscillations to understand how the brain implements cognition.
-To this end my research primarily focused on attention and memory processes in healthy populations, and also in clinical populations.
+To this end my research primarily focuses on attention and memory processes in healthy populations.
+I am also interested in how these processes are affected in clinical populations, like patients suffering from Schizophrenia or Post-Traumatic-Stress-Disorder (PTSD).
 In order to study neural oscillations in humans my lab uses a broad array of electrophysiological and imaging methods from the global scale, such as EEG/MEG, fMRI, combined EEG-fMRI, to the local scale such as intracranial EEG and single unit recordings in humans.
-Going beyond correlation we study the causal role of oscillations in experiments where we externally perturbate specific oscillations via rhythmic transcranial magnetic stimulation (rTMS) and transcranial alternating current stimulation (tACS) and investigate the impact of such oscillatory perturbations on cognition.
+Going beyond correlation we study the causal role of oscillations in experiments where we externally perturbate specific oscillations via rhythmic sensory stimulation (i.e. flickering or amplitude modulated sounds), rhythmic transcranial magnetic stimulation (rTMS) and transcranial alternating current stimulation (tACS) and investigate the impact of such oscillatory perturbations on cognition.
+Using these data we then build computational models of the brain which make specific predictions that we can test empirically.
+Ultimately, these different approaches will draw a detailed picture of the mechanics of how the brain perceives, stores and retrieves information.

 Cognition and Oscillations LAB